National Disability Employment Awareness Month

 Why is Inclusion Important?

 All companies have different roles and need a variety of people, perspectives, and opinions to execute those roles effectively.
 It is essential to educate people about the value of inclusion and how everyone brings unique talents to the table.
-The stories found here highlight the variety of roles that people with disabilities have within various workplaces.

 Every person should have access to a safe job, including a safe environment.
 Nobody should experience feeling they are not a part of their teams because of race, ethnicity, nationality, gender, or disability.